 - Adapt a hybrid delivery model for cost efficiency

-Taking Resource Scheduling to the next level
+B. Taking resource scheduling to the next level

-Today, resource scheduling is not just a simple process of allocating resources against the projects.
+Today, resource scheduling is not just a simple process of allocating resources against projects.
 It has evolved into a full-fledged enterprise-level process that ensures maximum efficiency and utilization of resources.

 Traditional resource plans include inefficient and time-consuming processes.
-Enterprise-level resource planner streamlines them using efficient workflows, alerts, analytics.
+Enterprise-level resource planner streamlines them using efficient workflows, alerts, and analytics.
 It also integrates effortlessly with multiple business applications to maintain a single source of truth across the enterprise.

 Enterprise-level resource planner offers various capabilities to monitor and effectively reduce overall project costs.
 Some of them are forecasting, capacity planning, resource modeling, pipeline management, bench management, etc.

 SAVIOM is the market leader in offering the most powerful and configurable solution for managing your enterprise resources effectively and efficiently.
 With over 20 years of experience, this Australian-based MNC has created its global presence across 50 countries and helped more than 100 customers achieve their business goals.
-SAVIOM also has products for project portfolio management, professional service automation, and workforce planning software that is customizable as per business requirements.
+SAVIOM also has products for project portfolio management, professional service automation, and that is customizable as per business requirements.t is customizable as per business requirements.